-Perfecular reports net revenue for its facilitated sales to third parties in accordance to the Financial Accounting Standard Board Accounting Standards Codification 605-45, because its primary business functions are marketing and sales of Tianjin Guanglee's, (a related party) products.
+Perfecular reports net revenue for its sales to third parties in accordance to the Financial Accounting Standard Board Accounting Standards Codification 605-45, because its primary business functions are marketing and sales of Tianjin Guanglee's, (a related party) products.
 Perfecular does not carry any inventory.
 While Tianjin Guanglee determines the product specifications and the sales prices, and bears physical loss risks during shipping.
-Perfecular collects full amount of accounts receivable from customers through direct wire transfers and remits payments to Tianjin Guanglee with amounts net of the sales commissions.
+Perfecular collects full amount of accounts receivable from customers through direct wire transfers or letters of credit and remits payments to Tianjin Guanglee for the intercompany invoices with amounts net of the sales commissions.
 Commission revenue is recognized when the sales booked by Perfecular is recognized.